syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfRadialMenu/Events.md

 ## Perform an action when navigating to the next level

-In a radial menu, you can perform actions when navigating from one level to another.
-The `Navigating` event occurs when navigating from one level to another, and the `Navigated` event occurs after  navigating to another level.
+You can perform actions when navigating between different levels in the radial menu.
+The `Navigating` event occurs before navigating from one level to another, while the `Navigated` event occurs after the navigation is completed.
 {% tabs %}
 {% highlight c# %}